ribeiro-jenny/FinalProjectVS/README.md

 ##### Description

 Q4 - Q5 focused on implementing a particle filtering algorithm for locating the ghost.
-The algorithm does ____
+The algorithm follows this flow (as shown in the picture below): initial distribution -> sampling -> weighting -> resampling.
+This repeats on every turn.

 Particles are used to mirror the probability distribution as shown:
 ![particles](imgs/particleTimeLine.JPG)